Associate Professor of Law

 Professor (by courtesy) of Political Science, Whittier College

 B.A., Political Science, University of California, Berkeley

 M.A., Political Science, University of California, Berkeley

 Tel.
 714.444.4141 ext.
 224

-Manoj Mate teaches in the areas of constitutional law, international law, and election law.
-His research and scholarship centers on comparative public law, constitutional law, election law, law in India and South Asia, and law and society.
-Professor Mate’s academic articles and writings have appeared or are forthcoming in Columbia Human Rights Law Review, Berkeley Journal of International Law, Boston University International Law Journal, the Journal of Human Rights, and in book volumes by Cambridge and Oxford University Press, and he is currently working on a book manuscript on the Supreme Court of India.
+Manoj Mate is an Associate Professor of Law at Whittier Law School.
+He is currently a Visiting Associate Professor of Law at the University of California, Berkeley School of Law.
+Professor Mate teaches in the areas of constitutional law, international law, comparative law, and election law.
+His research and scholarship focus on comparative constitutional law, election law, judicial politics, and public law in South Asia.
+Professor Mate’s academic articles and writings have appeared or are forthcoming in journals published by Columbia, Berkeley, George Washington University, Boston University International Law Journal, Temple International and Comparative Law Journal, the Journal of Human Rights, and in book volumes by Cambridge and Oxford University Press.

-Prior to joining Whittier, Professor Mate also served as a Fellow in Comparative Law at Berkeley Law School, and as a Mellon-Sawyer Research Fellow at the Center for the Study of Law and Society at Berkeley.
-Professor Mate also served as Senior Policy Advisor to Mayor Julian Castro in the City of San Antonio, where he worked on the development of sustainability, renewable energy, and green jobs policies and comprehensive health, fitness, and nutrition policies and initiatives.
-Mate received his J.D. from Harvard Law School, where he served as student body president, and his M.A. and Ph.D. in Political Science from the University of California at Berkeley.
+Prior to joining Whittier, Professor Mate served as a Fellow in Global Comparative Law at Berkeley Law School, and as a Mellon-Sawyer Research Fellow at the Center for the Study of Law and Society at Berkeley, and also practiced law at O’Melveny & Myers.
+He also served as Senior Policy Advisor to San Antonio Mayor Julian Castro.
+Mate received a J.D. from Harvard Law School, and his Ph.D. in Political Science from the University of California at Berkeley.
 Mate received his B.A. in Political Science (with highest honors, Phi Beta Kappa) from the University of California, Berkeley, where he was awarded the Departmental Citation in Political Science, awarded to the top student in the department’s graduating class.